 babies are more likely to have milk allergies.

 Less diarrhea and a lowered chance of getting some digestive conditions.
 Formula can

-actually change healthy bacteria in a baby's intestines.
-The bacteria help with digestion
+actually change the healthy bacteria in a baby's intestines that help with digestion

 and fighting disease.

 Fewer long-term health problems as they grow up.
 These include diabetes and obesity.

 Women who breastfeed also get many health benefits.
 If you breastfeed, you are more